MicrosoftEdge/WebView2Feedback/specs/Freeze.md

   /// Platform app is suspended, during the suspended event handler before completing
   /// the suspended event.
   /// The CoreWebView2Controller must be invisible when the API is called.
 Otherwise, the
   /// API fails with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
   /// Freezing is similar to putting a tab to sleep in the Edge browser.
 Freezing pauses
   /// WebView script timers and animations, minimizes CPU usage for the associated
   /// browser renderer process and allows the operating system to reuse the memory that was
   /// used by the renderer process for other processes.
+  /// Note that the freeze is best effort and considered completed successfully once the request
+  /// is sent to browser renderer process.
+If there is a running script, the script will continue
+  /// to run and the renderer process will be frozen after that script is done.
   /// See [Sleeping Tabs FAQ](https://techcommunity.microsoft.com/t5/articles/sleeping-tabs-faq/m-p/1705434)
   /// for conditions that might prevent WebView from being frozen.
 In those situations,
   /// The TryFreeze operation will fail and the completed handler will be invoked with isSuccessful as false.
   /// The WebView will be automatically unfrozen when it becomes visible.
 Therefore, the
   /// app normally doesn't have to call Unfreeze.
   /// The app can call `Unfreeze` and then `TryFreeze` periodically for an invisibile WebView so that